4 awesome tips to increase views count on YouTube

 Respond to your Subscribers and other YouTube user in comments:

-You have to think of your video as exactly the same as any other status update, tweet, or blog post you send out.
-Each of these has comment sections and so do your YouTube marketing videos.
-Taking the time to speak with those who have serious questions is another engagement strategy, and another way to build trust.
+You have to think of your video as the same as any other status update, tweet, or blog post you send out.
+Each of these has comment sections, and so do your YouTube marketing videos.
+Taking the time to speak with serious questions is another engagement strategy and another way to build trust.
 For those who are really on the ball, create videos that respond to questions.
 Or create videos that respond to other videos too!
-Your videos should be social, your comments section should be social: Get talking to your fans as often as you can!
+Your videos should be social; your comments section should be social: Get talking to your fans as often as you can!